suhaibfida/Kathe-Bathe/README.md

 - Python
 - pip
 - An NVIDIA GPU with BF16 support for the submitted inference configuration
-- Internet access for downloading the model files if they are not already cached
+- Internet access for downloading model files if they are not already cached

 Install all Python dependencies: